dbc2201/gla-bcsc0006-2019/Practice/LinkedList/linkedList.md

 - Head : The first node of a linked list.
 - Tail : The last node of a linked list.
-- Link Hopping/Node Hopping/Pointer Hopping: Moving from one node to another by following a `next` reference.
+- Link Hopping/Node Hopping/Pointer Hopping: The tail of a list can be found by traversing the linked list— starting at the head and moving from one node to another by following each node’s next reference.
+We can identify the tail as the node having null as its next reference.

 ___